syqdur/MgA/replit.md

 ## Recent Changes

+### July 3, 2025 (Infinite Scroll Media Loading Implementation - COMPLETED)
+- **Lazy Loading Infinite Scroll**: Implemented gradual media loading with only 4 images per page instead of loading all media at once for significantly improved performance and faster initial load times
+- **useInfiniteMediaLoading Hook**: Created dedicated hook for pagination with Firebase Firestore queries using startAfter for efficient cursor-based pagination
+- **Automatic Scroll Detection**: Added scroll listener that triggers loading when user reaches 100px from bottom for seamless continuous scrolling experience
+- **Loading State Management**: Integrated loading indicators, "load more" buttons, and "no more content" states for clear user feedback during infinite scroll
+- **Performance Optimization**: Reduced initial page load from 20+ images to 4 images, then loads 4 more as user scrolls, preventing browser slowdown with large galleries
+- **Intersection Observer Ready**: Built foundation for intersection observer-based loading for even better performance in future updates
+- **Maintained Functionality**: Preserved all existing features including comments, likes, tagging, and real-time updates while adding efficient media pagination
+- **Virtual Scrolling Implementation**: Added VirtualizedGallery component with virtual scrolling that "deloads" images not currently visible to save memory - only renders visible items plus small overscan buffer
+- **Admin Toggle Control**: Created admin-only toggle button to switch between standard infinite scroll and memory-efficient virtual scrolling for performance testing and large galleries
+- **Intersection Observer Integration**: Implemented lazy loading with intersection observer in virtual scrolling mode to only load images when they become visible in viewport

 ### July 3, 2025 (ProfileHeader Font & Instant Deletion Fix & Countdown Display - COMPLETED)
 - **Font Size Optimization**: Reduced ProfileHeader font sizes for better readability - Desktop title from text-2xl to text-xl and bio from text-base to text-sm, Mobile title from text-lg to text-base and bio from text-sm to text-xs
 - **Instant Deletion Refresh**: Fixed media deletion requiring page reload by adding automatic refresh() call after deleteGalleryMediaItem - changes now appear instantly without manual page refresh